ghga-de/ghga-metadata-schema/docs/schema_markdown/index.md

  * [organization](organization.md) - The organization associated with a person.
      * [Member➞organization](Member_organization.md) - The organization that the Member is part of.
  * [outputs](outputs.md) - The outputs of a Planned Process entity.
-     * [Analysis➞outputs](Analysis_outputs.md) - The output data File entities generated by this Analysis.
  * [parents](parents.md) - One or more parent for an Individual.
      * [Individual➞parents](Individual_parents.md)
  * [phenotypic_features](phenotypic_features.md) - Phenotypic feature concepts that the entity is associated with.